-Our reading choices run the gamut of ancient and contemporary teachings.
+Our readings run the gamut of ancient and contemporary teachings.
 Deepak Chopra, Wayne Dyer’s interpretation of the Tao Te Ching.
-Currently we’re reading “A Year of Living Kindly.”
+Currently we’re reading Donna Cameron’s “A Year of Living Kindly.”

 To sum up the latter:

-Being nice is easy (polite and pleasant) but being kind is harder, that is — going out of your way to help someone, especially people who aren’t easy to like.
+Being nice is easy (polite and pleasant) but being kind is hard, that is — going out of your way to help someone, especially people who aren’t easy to like.

-The point of the book is that kindness takes time, energy, courage and infinite patience.
+The point is — kindness takes time, energy, courage and infinite patience.

-I take great pains to avoid spending too much time with extremely difficult people: the racist relative, the self-centered high maintenance friend, the incessant complainer and critic, the snobs, blowhards and narcissists, all people you might like well enough in small doses, but who are generally a pain in the ass.
+I take great pains to avoid spending too much time with extremely difficult people: the racist relative, the self-centered high maintenance friend, the relentless complainer or critic, the snobs, blowhards and narcissists, all people you might like well enough in small doses, but who are generally a pain in the ass.

-During book club we also find ourselves grappling with what we’re willing to put up with people we love who do some pretty crappy stuff.
+During book club we often find ourselves grappling with what we’re each willing to put up with around people we love but who do some pretty crappy stuff.
 Boundaries, and all that.

-In college I majored in psychology mostly as a reflex to growing up in a somewhat dysfunctional family (to no one person’s fault I might add, and I was very loved).
-For years I thought I was semi screwed up and in turn I was obsessed with why I was the way I was (anxious, insecure, the quintessential people pleaser) and — with why humans sometimes treat each other in the most despicable ways.
+During college I majored in psychology mostly as a reflex to growing up in a somewhat dysfunctional family (to no one person’s fault I might add, and I was loved immensely).
+For years I thought I was semi screwed up and in turn I became obsessed with why I was the way I was (anxious, insecure, the quintessential people pleaser) and — with why humans sometimes treat each other in the most despicable ways.

 My father and his first wife Peggy adopted me when I was a few months old.
-During Kindergarten Peggy met and quickly fell in love with a married-with-children well-established world wildlife photographer while she was on a bird-watching cruise to the Seychelles.
+At some point when I was in Kindergarten Peggy met and fell in love with a married-with-children well-established world wildlife photographer while on a bird-watching cruise to the Seychelles.

 From her brief affair, my mother immediately left my father and five kids and never came back.
-She forged an exotic life away from being an elegant housewife and busy mother in a small upper middle-class NJ suburb, to wearing Birkenstocks, camping on the African Plains and shooting spectacular pictures for National Geographic and the like.
+She forged an exotic life away from elegant housewife and busy mother in a small upper-middle-class NJ suburb, to wearing Birkenstocks, camping across the African Plains and shooting spectacular pictures for National Geographic and the like.

-I’m told for a short time after my mother left that I stopped talking, which if you know me for even five minutes isn’t something I’m known to do (my family nickname was “motor mouth”).
+I’m told for a short time after Peggy left that I stopped talking, which if you know me for five minutes isn’t something I’m known (my family nickname was “motor mouth”).

 Two years after Peggy left my father remarried.
 His second wife Pat was a remarkable and resilient woman who brought with her, two wonderful boys from her first marriage.
 But by the time Pat came to the rescue there wasn’t much she could do to repair what Peggy destroyed.

-I for instance, was a nervous bird, briefly mute and refusing Pat once told me, to hug back.
-My oldest brother Mark I learned after his death in 2012, started using drugs in high school, possibly even heroin (more on Mark later).
-And at least once he called Pat a c….t which isn’t exactly the foundation for the Brady Bunch.
+I for instance, was a nervous little thing, briefly mute, refusing Pat once told me, to hug back, my arms peeled to my side, in unconscious defiance, I guess, of ever getting close to another mother.
+My oldest brother Mark, I learned after his death in 2012, started using drugs in high school, possibly even heroin (more on Mark later).
+At least once he called Pat a c….t which isn’t exactly the foundation for the Brady Bunch.

 My middle brother John, a sweet anxious smart introvert, battled a stutter, and my youngest brother Chris was picked up by police for selling drugs near a sub shop and hiring a prostitute.
-My sister appeared the most unscathed although I realized later in life, that wasn’t the case.
+Of all the kids my sister appeared the most unscathed although I realized later in life, that wasn’t the case.

-I have vague memories of the boys (probably not John) rolling dog food cans at our kitten down the aisle of our kitchen, their version of “hilarious” cat bowling.
-This was likely one step past “boys will be boys,” like when Chris lit firecrackers inside sunfish from our pond while my parent’s party guests looked on – and into behavior that teetered on sociopath.
-Seven years after my father and Pat married, they got divorced, a marriage for many reasons, was destined to fail.
+I have vague memories of the boys (probably not John) rolling dog food cans at our kitten down our kitchen aisle, their version of delightful cat bowling.
+This was likely one step past “boys will be boys,” like when Chris lit firecrackers inside sunfish from our pond while my parent’s party guests looked on – and behavior that teetered on sociopath.
+Seven years after my father and Pat married, they got divorced, a marriage for many reasons, was destined to fail from the start.

 My brilliant, funny, addict brother

-My brother Mark’s opioid addiction grew worse after he hurt his back from a fall while working on an oil rig in Arizona.
+My brother Mark’s opioid addiction got worse when he hurt his back after a fall while he worked on an oil rig in Arizona.
 Mark was a big bear of a guy, Paul Bunyan-like, brilliant with a wicked dark sarcasm.
-I always knew he loved the family even in the midst of peddling his worst lies.
-He once sent a letter to Pat, the very same woman he battled and called the c-word, to thank her for taking care of me and my sister after Peggy left.
+Even in the midst of peddling his worst addict lies, I laughed at his jokes and knew without question, that he loved his family.
+He once sent a letter to Pat, the same woman he battled and called the c-word, to thank her for taking care of me and my sister after Peggy left.

-One afternoon in December 2012 my father’s third wife Mary who I’d grown very close the moment we met, called and told me “You won’t believe this, but Mark’s dead.”
+One afternoon in January 2012 my father’s third wife Mary, who I’d grown close from the moment we met, called and told me “You won’t believe this, but Mark’s dead.”
 An autopsy revealed that my brother died from opioids and advanced arteriosclerosis.

-While I was gut-punched I didn’t cry.
-Not then, not at his service, not once in eight years.
-I wasn’t angry at Mark anymore, but over time I grew numb to his lies and without realizing it, numb to Mark.
+Shocked and gut-punched, I didn’t cry.
+Not then, not at his service, not once in nine years.
+I wasn’t angry at Mark anymore, I just grew numb to his lies and without consciously realizing it, numb to Mark.

-At one point in his addiction he was so far gone that during a flight home from Orlando after visiting (when during lunch with my toddler by my side and Mark’s client across from me in a booth, Mark slurred the whole time) the pilot had to make an emergency landing in Houston.
-Apparently Mark’s seatmate tried to wake him so he could navigate around his body to go to the bathroom, but Mark was unconscious.
+At one point my brother was so far gone that during a flight home from Orlando after visiting (when during lunch with my toddler by my side and Mark’s client across from me in a booth, Mark slurred the whole time) the pilot had to make an emergency landing in Houston.
+Apparently Mark’s seatmate tried to wake him so he could navigate around his body to go to the bathroom but Mark was unconscious.

 “Your son’s a big guy,” the ER doctor told my father and Mary, “anyone else with this level of alcohol and opioids in his system would be dead.”